wp-plugins/auto-post-scheduler/readme.txt

 Especially useful when importing a large number of posts, you can have the Auto Post Scheduler publish them at whatever frequency you choose.

+Works great with the auto blogging plugin <http://videoblogsterpro.com>

 == Installation ==